fusion-energy/neutronics-workshop/tasks/task_07_CSG_cell_tally_spectra/README.md

-## Task 7 - Finding neutron and photon spectra using cell tallies
+## Task 7 - Neutron and photon spectra

 Please allow 15 minutes for this task.